Watts-Lab/task-mapping/tasks/Estimating social quantity.md

 ## Instructions

-1. Participants were instructed to individually complete personality tests
+1. Participants were instructed to individually complete personality tests.

-2. Participants were instructed to answer as many estimation questions as possible (out of 20) in a group within 10 minutes
+2. Participants were instructed to answer as many estimation questions as possible (out of 20) in a group within 10 minutes.

 # Criteria
 ## Performance calculation